8 Ways to Show Israelis You Care, Purim Style

 Mishloach Manot: Purim is hard for poor children.
 It's painful to watch their friends have fun with bags full of treats, while they just wish for a simple meal at home to fill their empty stomachs.
 Yad Ezra V'Shulamit provides needy families with a food basket filled with groceries including grape juice, chicken, challah, fruits and vegetables.
 Help ensure no child in Israel is hungry on Purim.

-Yad Ezra is organizing a special Purim for widows and orphans.
-Your donation will ensure these families experience true Purim joy with Mishloach Manot, a banquet, food vouchers, and more.
-You can also choose to give your donation as Matanot Le’Evyonim, to be distributed as cash to needy individuals on Purim itself.
+This year there are more widows and orphans than ever before.
+Yad Ezra wishes to make sure that all of these families have a happy, dignified Purim.
+Your donation will help them experience true Purim joy with Mishloach Manot, food vouchers, and more.
+You can also choose to give your donation as Matanot Le’Evyonim, to be distributed as cash to these needy individuals on Purim itself.

 Organization: Torat Reva Yerushalayim provides Torah study groups for the elderly residents of southern Jerusalem in nursing homes, senior centers and assisted living communities.
 Along with their classes, they publish a weekly Dvar Torah available on the web or via email called Parsha Points, have special events in the Jerusalem area and offer a unique Bat-Mitzvah Program for women of all ages.

 Mishloach Manot: Torat Reva Yerushalayim will hand deliver packages to the neglected elderly of Jerusalem, for many the only gifts they will receive.
 The packages will include healthy snacks, gifts and Purim treats.
-The goal: to prepare at least 300 packages, and bring them to six different nursing homes!
+Torat Reva has expanded their impact since October 7 and will also provide Mishloach Manot for the evacuated families staying in Jerusalem hotels.
+Additionally, special Purim baskets are being made to be delivered to the IDF soldiers responsible for protecting Jerusalem.

 Organization: Founded in 2003, Leket Israel serves as the country's largest food bank and food rescue network actively working to alleviate the problem of nutritional insecurity among Israel's diverse population.
 Statistics reveal that a quarter of Israel’s 7.7 million citizens (1.9 million people) are living in poverty; among them are some 850,000 hungry children.
 Leket Israel serves all population groups at-risk in Israel regardless of gender, ethnic background, or religion.